Blosc/c-blosc2/plugins/filters/ndmean/README.md

 3-dim dataset user specifies meta = 4, then cellshape will be 4x4x4.
 If user tries to use other value for meta, the codec will return an error value.

-NDMEAN only works for float or doubble datasets (depending on the typesize), so if it is used for a different data type it may return an error code.
+NDMEAN only works for float or double datasets (depending on the typesize), so if it is used for a different data type it may return an error code.

 Plugin behaviour